sa-concept-refactoring/doc/main.typ

 // - Vorgehen beim Testing

 == Testing
-The LLVM project has a strikt architechture for tests.
-To follow the project guidelines automated unit tests have to be written before a code contribution is accepted.
+The LLVM project strictly adheres to a well-defined architecture for testing.
+To align with project guidelines, automated unit tests must be authored prior to the acceptance of any code contributions.

 = Resultate